rinaldodev/calendars-sync-for-google-calendars/README.md

 - **Time-driven** will run every X minutes/hours/etc. I recommend using this settings to avoid using too much quota.
 - **From calendar** will run when a given calendar updates.
 Use this if you want instant synchonization with the risk of running out of quota.

-3. In both cases you should use:
+3. In both cases you should set:

-- "Choose which function to run": `SyncCalendarsIntoOne`
+- "Choose which function to run": `run`
 - "Choose which deployment should run": `Head`

 The rest is up to you.
 Enjoy your calendars in sync!